openskynetwork/java-adsb/README.md

 This is an ADS-B decoding library for Java.
 It also supports Mode S messages.
 It is part of the OpenSky Network project (http://www.opensky-network.org).

-Currently it only supports the following ADS-B messages:
+Currently it supports the following ADS-B formats:
 * Identification messages
 * Velocity over ground messages
 * Airborne Position messages (including global and local CPR)